voygha/CRUD-API-FLASK/Readme.md

 ```

 ### Obtener item por ID / Get an Item by ID
-Necesitamos el Endpoint y el ID del item que queremos obtener, You need the endpoint and the item ID to you want to get:
+Necesitamos el Endpoint y el ID del item que queremos obtener

+You need the endpoint and the item ID to you want to get:

 Endpoint: http://127.0.0.1:5000/items/4 <- Reemplazalo por el ID - Replace it with the ID